Libertarian Party of Alabama: History

 Since 2002, the Libertarian Party of Alabama has not been able to collect the nearly 60,000 raw signatures that would be required to regain statewide ballot access, but have been able to get ballot access for their presidential candidates as independents.

 The party led efforts to defeat Amendment One, the tax increase plan proposed by Republican Governor Bob Riley.
 Alabama Libertarians were credited by talk radio host Russ Fine as "the leader in Internet activism" for their efforts in directing an online campaign against the tax plan.
 The Libertarian Party of Alabama hosted a meeting in Birmingham, Alabama between many of the key people and organizations opposing the ballot measure.
 Key personalities from the Tennessee Tax Revolt, Inc. shared their experiences from recent tax battles in the neighboring state.
 In attendance were representatives from the Eagle Forum, talk radio programs, Citizens for a Sound Economy, the Libertarian Party and local businessman Stan Pate.
 The primary result of this meeting was a coordinated coalition activity geared toward defeating the ballot measure.
 While the Alabama Republican Party eventually offered a weak disapproval of Riley's tax plan, the Libertarian Party of Alabama was the only political party to offer active resistance to the proposed tax hike.
 The measure was rejected by voters on September 9, 2003, with 68 percent opposed to it.

 After gathering over 8,000 petitions, the party was granted ballot access in Jefferson County, the most populated county in Alabama.
 Currently the LPA is seeking candidates for this county and collecting signatures for surrounding counties.

 In 2019, the party filed a lawsuit against Secretary of State John Merrill for charging them $34,000 for a voter list while the Republican and Democratic parties are given the same list for free and on August 28 District Court Judge Emily C. Marks refused the state's request to dismiss the case.

+In 2022, after 20 years of attempting to regain state-wide ballot access, the party succeeded.
+They proceeded to field 64 candidates in that election.